aws-practice/sns/README.md

 1. Create SNS User > Assign a Group/ Create a Group > Attach FullSNSAccess policy
 2. Create a Topic by running the application and hitting '/' endpoint
 3. Create a subscription using the topic-arn generated in step 2
-4. update code to use the subscription arn
 5. re-run the application and hit /publish endpoint